 Often, a bad memory is merely a side effect of a hectic or unhealthy lifestyle.

-A diet high in sugar and unhealthy trans fats can put you in a brain fog and leave you feeling anxious or depressed.
+A diet high in sugar and unhealthy trans fats can put you in a brain fog and leave you feeling anxious or depressed as well.

 When your diet is poor, the brain doesn’t get the nutrients it needs to create healthy brain cells and form the brain chemicals that control memory.

-Being stressed out makes more you more emotional and less able to recall facts.
-(5)
+Being stressed out makes you more emotional and less able to recall facts.

-Losing even one night of sleep can affect your mental performance as much as being legally drunk!
-(6)
+Even moderate sleep loss can affect your mental performance as much as being legally drunk.

 Memory Loss Causes in Young Adults

-If you’re a young adult, you may be mystified as to why your memory is so bad.
+If you’re a young adult, you may be mystified as to why your memory is bad.

-One study found millennials (aged 18 to 34) more likely to forget what day it is or where they put their keys than baby boomers!
-(12)
+One survey found millennials (ages 18 to 34) more likely to forget what day it is or where they put their keys than seniors.

-Memory loss in young adults is almost always a direct result of an unhealthy lifestyle that includes a lack of sleep, excess stress, and a poor diet.
+Memory loss in young adults is almost always a direct result of an unhealthy lifestyle that includes a lack of sleep, excess stress, a poor diet, and recreational substance use.

-But binge drinking and recreational drug use are the most serious reasons this group has memory problems.
+Binge drinking and recreational drug use are the most serious reasons that young adults have memory problems.

-During a blackout you become unable to form new long-term memories.
-(14)
+During a blackout your brain is literally unable to form new long-term memories.

-Many young people are glued to their electronic devices and are proficient multitaskers, which is bad news for their brain function in several ways.
-(15)
+Many young people are glued to their electronic devices and are avid multitaskers, which is bad news for their mental functioning in several ways.

-Most young adults also sleep with their cell phones by their side, exposing their brains to damaging electromagnetic fields (EMFs) 24/7.
+Many young adults sleep with their mobile phones by their side, exposing their brains to potentially damaging electromagnetic fields (EMFs) 24/7.

-EMF exposure causes significant disruption in levels of brain chemicals, negatively impacting memory, learning, emotions, and stress levels.
-(17)
+EMF exposure can cause significant disruption in levels of brain chemicals, negatively impacting memory, learning, emotions, and stress levels.

-And finally, the blue light emitted from computer devices is especially disruptive to brain-restorative sleep.
-(18)
+And finally, the blue light emitted from computing devices is especially disruptive to brain-restorative sleep.

-Two hours of tablet use before bed can significantly reduce the level of melatonin, your body’s natural sleep hormone.
-(19)
+Two hours of tablet use before bed has been shown to significantly suppress the formation of melatonin, your body’s natural sleep hormone.

 15 Signs Your Bad Memory May Be Serious

-Now let’s look at signs that your memory issues may be something to address.
+Now let’s look at signs that your memory issues may be serious.

 Some of these you may have noticed yourself, or maybe well-meaning friends or family have expressed their concern to you.